SuperNEMO-DBD/Falaise/README.md

 - `flreconstruct`: the main reconstruction application.

+- `flvisualize`: the event/detector geometry display application

-A pipeline architecture is used in which the pipeline stages may be configured and added to at runtime via a plugin system.
+A pipeline architecture is used for `flreconstruct` in which the pipeline stages may be configured and added to at runtime via a plugin system.
 Code for pipeline stages is stored in the ``modules`` subdirectory with each module (or set of modules) having its own directory.